yuzuyanzu/OP81Wins2025/README.md

 ## What does this code do?
 - It literally just adds wins.
 That's it.
--I won't lie this is pretty bad, but I know some things!
+- I won't lie this is pretty bad, but I know some things!
 Strong emphasis on some.

 ## What did I learn?
 - Git is confusing at first